Oh the sweet monotony of being a stay-at-home mommy and wife.

-I mean, it’s great right?
+I mean, it is great, right?
 All the screaming kids, poopy diapers, ever-piling laundry and the endless running and screaming required to keep up with each one.
-Not to mention the fact that as I am typing this my one year old has just stripped herself of her diaper and is happily emptying all of her dresser drawers.
+Not to mention the fact that as I am typing this, my one year old has just stripped herself of her diaper and is happily emptying all of her dresser drawers.

 me oh my…..that sweet monotony…

-The day in and out of the same whiny, little munchkins and that feeling of loosing your own adult identity to take care of your children.
+The day in and out of the same whiny, little munchkins and that feeling of loosing your own adult identity to take care of them.

 I’m certain it sounds like a real bummer to those who have yet to have children.
 If that is you, I want to extend a polite warning.
 Parenting is a roller coaster, do not jump on unless you are prepared for some upside down, stomach churning bumps.